Jolie-Ni/local-observer/README.md

 | `excludedURLHostFragments` | `bank`, `chase.com`, `wellsfargo.com`, `1password.com` |

 Analysis lookback (7 days), session gap (5 min), and labeling batch size (12) are currently constructor defaults in `AnalysisRunner`, `SessionClusterer`, and `LabelingService`.

-## Status

-Prototype.
-Working: capture, OCR, redaction, storage, clustering, both analysis passes, dashboard.
-Known gaps:

-- Accepted workflows are stored but don't execute anything yet.
-- Token usage is tracked in the result type but not surfaced in the UI.
-- No app bundle — the daemon is a bare SPM executable, which makes permission grants fragile.